Thomas Ambrosius

 Thomas Ambrosius (born 4 July 1969) is a Danish former footballer who played as a striker.

 Early life

 Ambrosius was born in 1969 in Denmark.
 He is a native of Jutland, Denmark.

 Career

-Amrbosius started his career with Danish side Viborg FF.
+Ambrosius started his career with Danish side Viborg FF.
 In 1994, he signed for Danish side Aarhus Gymnastikforening.
 In 1995, he signed for Danish side BK Herning Fremad.
 In 1999, he signed for Danish side FC Midtjylland.
 In 2000, he signed for Austrian side Schwarz-Weiß Bregenz.
 He was regarded as one of the club's most important players.
 In 2001, he signed for Austrian side FC Kärnten.
 In 2004, he signed for Austrian side BSV Bad Bleiberg.
 After that, he signed for Danish side Lyngby BK.
 He retired from professional football at the age of thirty-six.

 Personal life

 Ambrosius has been married.
 He has a daughter and a son.